Home

 Once both the technical and leadership teams have completed their respective exercises, a joint exercise can be held.

-Example of a tabletop exercise — ransomware attack
+Guide for tabletop exercises — ransomware attack

 Let’s imagine a tabletop exercise where the attack vector was an email with a malicious link that prompted a drive-by download.
 The malicious download quickly paralyzed the company’s entire back office, and consumer data from a local database was exfiltrated.